amplitude/unity-plugin/README.md

 # Tracking Sessions #

 A session is a period of time that a user has the app in the foreground.
-Calls to `startSession()` and `endSession()` track the duration of a session.
-Sessions within 10 seconds of each other are merged into a single session when they are reported in Amplitude.

-Calling `startSession()` in `OnApplicationFocus` will generate a start session event every time the app regains focus or comes out of a locked screen.
-Calling `endSession()` in `OnApplicationPause` will generate an end session event every time the app moves to the background.
+Events that are logged within the same session will have the same `session_id`.
+Sessions are handled automatically now; you no longer have to manually call `startSession()` or `endSession()`.

+You can also log events as out of session.
+Out of session events have a `session_id` of `-1` and are not considered part of the current session, meaning they do not extend the current session (useful for things like push notifications).
+You can log events as out of session by setting input parameter `outOfSession` to `true` when calling `logEvent()`:

+    ```java
+    Amplitude.getInstance().logEvent("EVENT", null, true);
+    ```

 # Setting Custom User IDs #